 - Retropubic suspension: In this procedure, the surgeon makes an incision in the abdomen.
 The surgeon then attaches the neck of the bladder to the pubic bone with sutures.

-- Sling procedure: In this procedure, the surgeon uses a sling made of either natural (human) tissue or synthetic material.
+- Sling procedure: In this procedure, the surgeon uses a sling made of either natural (cadaveric) tissue, your own fascia, or synthetic material.
 The sling goes around the urethra or bladder neck and is attached to the pubic bone.

 - Artificial sphincters: Most frequently used for men but also may be appropriate for women.
 A fluid-filled cuff is implanted around the urethra that can be opened and closed by the patient and that serves as a valve to contain the bladder content that might otherwise leak.